jaccomoc/jactl/docs/docs/integration-guide/jactl-execution-environment.md

 ---

 :::note
-This section is only relevant if using Jactl in its async non-blcoking mode.
+This section is only relevant if using Jactl in its async non-blocking mode.
 If you are using synchronous execution ([JactlContext.async(false)](jactl-context#asyncboolean-enabled)), then this section can be ignored.
 :::